parkermac/LO/obs/README.md

 - **dfo1** Canadian data from a large database created by Susan Allen's group.
 The original data came from: https://data.cioospacific.ca/erddap/index.html.
 This replaces the older "dfo" that was parsed from an SQL database.
   - bottle 1930-2021 with gaps in the early years, has some Chl data
   - ctd 1965-2021

 - **ecology** Department of Ecology monthly repeat station data.
 Covers 2008-2017 for bottles and 2008-2019 for ctd casts.
 300-400 casts per year, monthly at 39 stations in Puget Sound and the coastal estuaries.
 Processing note: I added SA, CT, and DO (uM) to the processed bottle files using values interpolated from ctd casts.
   - bottle 2008-2017, added SA, CT, DO from ctd casts
   - ctd 2008-2019, has some Chl data

 - **nceiSalish** Data from WOAC and other cruises, mainly in Puget sound and JdF.
 The original data came from: https://www.ncei.noaa.gov/access/ocean-carbon-acidification-data-system/oceans/SalishCruise_DataPackage.html.
   - bottle 2008-2018, good DIC and TA, 40-199 casts per year
   - ctd None

 - **nceiCoastal** Data from WCOA and other North American coastal cruises with carbon data.
 Good for carbon data on the WA/OR shelf.
 The original data came from: https://www.ncei.noaa.gov/data/oceans/ncei/ocads/metadata/0219960.html.
-  - bottle 2011-2017 in the LO model domain, good DIC and TA, 41-56 casts per year
+  - bottle 2011-2017 and 2021 (2021 processed by Yifan Zhu at U Conn) in the LO model domain, good DIC and TA, 41-56 casts per year
   - ctd None

 - **collias** Historic Data collected by Eugene Collias.
 368,858 results from the years 1932 until 1975.
 Data was collected using approximately 15-20 different methods and captures 9 different parameters.
 Data came from https://apps.ecology.wa.gov/eim/search/Eim/EIMSearchResults.aspx?ResultType=EIMStudyTab&LocationWRIAs=2 (Select the dropdown menu for Collias and then select Download.
-This tirggers an EIM request and eventually they get it to you.)
+This triggers an EIM request and eventually they get it to you.)
 And here is a source of more information: https://apps.ecology.wa.gov/eim/search/Detail/Detail.aspx?DetailType=Study&SystemProjectId=99971885 with links to some great studies.
   - bottle 1932-1975.
 Missing 1943-1948 and 1973.
 Good SA, CT and DO, then less for NO3, NO2, and SiO4.
   - ctd None.

-Notes on usage:
+- **LineP** Historic Data collected three times a year at Line P off coastal Canadian waters off Vancouver island.
+Processed by Yifan Zhu.
+See the README in the associated folder for details.
+  - bottle 1956-2023 (1990-2019 have carbon variables)
+  - ctd 1956-2023

+- **nceiPNW** Historic Data collected in Pacific Northwest region by Department of Fisheries and Oceans Canada (DFO).
+Processed by Yifan Zhu.
+See the README in the associated folder for details.
+  - bottle 1985-2017
+  - ctd 1985-2017

+- **NHL** Historic Data collected nearly bi-weekly at Newport Hydrography Line off Oregon using CTD.
+Data are publicly available at https://doi.org/10.5281/zenodo.5814071  (Select "Newport_Hydrographic_Line_Data_1997_2021.zip" and then select Download).
+Processed by Yifan Zhu.
+See the README in the associated folder for details.
+  - bottle None
+  - ctd 1997-2021.
+Missing oxygen data between 1997-July 1998.

+- **WOD** Historic Data collected in Pacific North West from the World Ocean Database.
+Data are publicly available at https://www.ncei.noaa.gov/products/world-ocean-database.
+Processed by Yifan Zhu.
+See the README in the associated folder for details.
+  - ctd None
+  - bottle 1993-2014

+#### Notes on usage [2024.03.21 these notes need to be updated to reflect new additions to the collection: LineP, nceiPNW, NHL, and WOD]:
-- 2017 is a good year for validation, with bottle coverage from all four sources.
+- 2017 is a good year for validation, with bottle coverage from several sources.
 - If you are interested in Chl, you will only find it in dfo1-bottle and ecology-ctd.
 - For ctd data (much finer vertical resolution, and potentially more info about bottom hypoxia) there are only two sources: dfo1 and ecology.
 - For carbon data (DIC and TA) you will only find them in nceiSalish and nceiCoastal, hence no coverage in Canadian waters.